sourcehut-mirrors/chawan/README.md

 ## Bugs, technical issues, etc.

-First, check the [troubleshooting](doc/troubleshooting.md) document.
+First, read the [troubleshooting](doc/troubleshooting.md) document.
 If it doesn't help, [open a ticket](https://todo.sr.ht/~bptato/chawan).

 When using the ticket tracker, please make sure your tickets are valid